beetbox/beets/docs/plugins/absubmit.rst

 Type::

-    beet absubmit [QUERY]
+    beet absubmit [-f] [-d] [QUERY]

 to run the analysis program and upload its results.
+By default, the command will only look for AcousticBrainz data when the tracks doesn't already have it; the ``-f`` or ``--force`` switch makes it refetch data even when it already exists.
+You can use the ``-d`` or ``--dry``swtich to check which files will be analyzed, before you start a longer period of processing.

 The plugin works on music with a MusicBrainz track ID attached.
 The plugin will also skip music that the analysis tool doesn't support.